garrandall/popular-music-data/tracks/i-m-gonna-miss-you-the-artistics.md

   ranking_list: Billboard Hot 100
   start_date: '1967-02-18'
 ---
-Ahh, I'm gonna miss you
+Ah, I'm gonna miss you
-Ahh, I'm gonna miss you
+Ah, I'm gonna miss you

 From the day I
 Laid my eyes on you